 This development has happened quite recently in the case of several of the below universities.
-In particular, the University of Tampa, St. Leo University, and Florida Polytechnic University all added cybersecurity programs just in 2015.
 That some of these programs have already reached national acclaim speaks to their quality and academic excellence.

 In fact, many of these schools’ renewed focuses on cybersecurity have yielded dividends already.
-The University of Central Florida, as an example, won two out of three CyberSEED Competitions in 2016, marking their own teams as outstanding overall.
+The University of Central Florida, as an example, won two out of three CyberSEED Competitions, marking their own teams as outstanding overall.

-While the University of Florida does not offer any degree programs in cybersecurity (yet), it is also the home of the FICS, or Florida Institute for Cybersecurity Research.
+While the University of Florida does not offer any degree programs in cybersecurity (yet), it is also the home of the FICS.
 This Institute focuses on hardware over software, which is an aspect of cybersecurity that many programs and research facilities do not normally emphasize.
 Already, the Institute has developed nanoscale imaging equipment at its labs, representing a bold leap forward in digital forensics.
 The Institute is also home to an ongoing attempt to create a real block against ransomware.

 While this isn’t strictly related to cybersecurity education, it does show that the university is focusing on cybersecurity in a real and long-term way.
 Such a center is a great sign for future cybersecurity researchers in the state and may lead to UF developing a cybersecurity program of its own in the future.